-Dr. Kim D. Coder, Professor of Tree Biology & Health Care / University Hill Fellow University of Georgia Warnell School of Forestry & Natural Resources
+by Dr. Kim D. Coder, Professor of Tree Biology & Health Care & University Hill Fellow by Dr. Kim D. Coder, Professor of Tree Biology & Health Care & University Hill Fellov Warnell School of Forestry & Natural Resources, University of Georgia

 This manual is an educational product designed for helping tree health care professionals appreciate and understand drought and heat interactions with water availability in trees.
 This product is a synthesis and integration of research and educational concepts regarding drought, heat loading, and trees.
 This educational product is for awareness building and professional development.